J2DOG/sfc_planner/README.md

 `sfc_planner` is a ROS package for safe flight corridor (SFC) based global planning and navigation for a MAV.
 It takes a voxel map, generates SFCs and trajectories, and sends targets to a low‑level tracking controller.

+⚠️ **IMPORTANT:** This package is under frequent development and updates.
+Features and behaviors may change without notice.
+Use with caution and always check for the latest changes before deploying in production systems.

 ### 1. Dependencies and environment

 - **ROS**: ROS 1 (tested on melodic/noetic style catkin package layout)